Cottage Grove station: Cottage Grove becomes a terminal

-When the Green Line closed in 1994, the CTA was planning to re-extend the line from University to a new terminal at Dorchester.
-The new station would have offered connections to Metra Electric and South Shore Line trains, as well as CTA buses through a brand-new bus terminal.
+When the Green Line closed in 1994, the CTA was planning to extend the line from University to a new terminal at Dorchester.
+The new station would have offered connections to Metra Electric and South Shore Line trains, as well as CTA buses through a brand new bus terminal.
 However, complaints from Woodlawn residents and Arthur M. Brazier forced a tough decision for the CTA to cut the line back to Cottage Grove.
 The East 63rd branch was partially demolished from Cottage Grove Avenue to Drexel Avenue to prevent in-service trains from traveling on the unrehabbed tracks east of Cottage Grove.
 When the line reopened in 1996, Cottage Grove became the terminal of the East 63rd branch.
 The rest of the line east of Cottage Grove, including the abandoned University station and the partially-built Dorchester station were completely demolished in September 1997.